For Those Days When You Feel Like A Terrible Mother

 God reminded me, “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.”
 (Romans 12:2).

-So I remind you, dear mother.
+So I remind you, Momma.
 Stop putting yourself down.
 Stop measuring your success as a mother against Pinterest, the squares of your Instagram feed, your mother-in-laws advice, judgmental physicians assistants, or the voices in your own head.